 - Fluid ounces of formula per feeding: 2 to 3 fluid oz (59 – 89 mL)

-Continue to feed Baby when you notice her showing early signs of hunger, which include rooting, lip smacking, and bringing her hands to her mouth.
+Continue to feed Baby when you notice him showing early signs of hunger, which include rooting, lip smacking, and bringing his hands to his mouth.

 - Frequency of feeding: Every 3-4 hours